What is hospital negligence?

 How long does a hospital negligence claim take?

-Making a hospital negligence claim involves gathering evidence to support a case.
-This includes getting independent medical reports, investigate witness statements and identifying best practice for treatment from other healthcare professionals.
+Making a claim for hospital negligence involves gathering evidence to support a case.
+This includes getting independent medical reports, investigate witness statements and identifying best practices for treatment from other healthcare professionals.

 This evidence gathering period can take a substantial amount of time.
 However, the more evidence that is gathered, and time spent to investigate it, the stronger your claim will be for a successful compensation award.